 Contrasting to B2B Sales

-Business-to-consumer (B2C) sales differs from business-to-business sales in several ways.
+Business-to-consumer (B2C) sales differ from business-to-business sales in several ways.

 Lower Price Points: B2C price points tend to be lower than B2B price points.
 Even a major B2C purchase such as a new car, for example, is tiny compared to the capital that changes hands monthly in large B2B enterprise software or services businesses, where contracts are routinely in the six or seven figures.